Testing Tools & Techniques Definitions

 • B

-Black box testing assesses a system solely from the outside, without the operator or tester knowing what is happening within the system to generate responses to test actions.
+Black box testing assesses a system solely from the outside, without the operator or tester knowing what's happening within the system to generate responses to test actions.

 • C